ActivitySim/populationsim/docs/getting_started.rst

 3. Create and activate an Anaconda environment (basically a Python install just for this project)

   * Run ``conda create -n popsim python=2.7``
-  * Run ``activate popsim`` #you can re-use the environment on a later date by re-activating it or you can skip this step is you don't want to setup a new Python environment just for PopulationSim
+  * Run ``activate popsim`` (you can re-use the environment on a later date by re-activating it or you can skip this step if you don't want to setup a new Python environment just for PopulationSim)

 4. Get and install other required libraries, which can be found online.
-Run the following command on the activated conda Python environment:
+Run the following commands on the activated conda Python environment:

   * `conda install pytables <http://www.pytables.org/>`__
   * `pip install toolz <http://toolz.readthedocs.org/en/latest>`__